aminuzz/Bandit-CTF-Journey/level 14.md

 ## 🛠️ Tools Used
 **Terminal:** Cygwin
 **Commands:** `nc`, `nmap`
+Honestly, this was my first time dealing with networking protocols and it was tough at first however with practice I know I will get better at it and truly understand it.

 ## 🔐 Next Step
 We’ve successfully grabbed the password and are ready for **Level 15**.